Shinzo Abe: Education and early career

 Abe attended Seikei Elementary School and Seikei Junior and Senior High School (成蹊中学校・高等学校).
+Although as a boy he aspired to become a filmmaker, Abe's family history led him upon a political path.
+At the age of 17, he was diagnosed with ulcerative colitis.
 He studied public administration and graduated with a bachelor's degree in political science from Seikei University in 1977.
 From 1978 to 1979, Abe attended the University of Southern California where he studied English as a visiting student.
 After taking courses in history, international relations, and political science for three semesters, Abe left.
 Abe is reported to have been an average student.

 In April 1979, Abe began working for Kobe Steel.
-He left the company in 1982 and pursued a number of government positions including executive assistant to the Minister for Foreign Affairs, private secretary to the chairperson of the LDP General Council, and private secretary to the LDP secretary-general.
-Abe worked as a secretary for his father who visited 81 countries in the 1980s.
+He left the company in 1982 to serve as secretary to his father, who had been appointed foreign minister in the Nakasone cabinet.
+Shintaro Abe visited 81 countries in the 1980s.
 These travels imparted to Abe the importance of building relations with foreign leaders.
+He continued as secretary when his father served as chairman of the LDP General Council and LDP secretary-general.